HCIILAB/SCUT-HEAD-Dataset-Release/README.md

 }
 ```

-For any questions about this database please contact the authors by sending email to eelwjin@scut.edu.cn and pengdezhi000@gmail.com.
+For any questions about this database please contact the authors by sending email to dezhi.peng@foxmail.com and eelwjin@scut.edu.cn.